awenny/mydocs/docs/source/ssl_certificate.rst

 Certbot
 =======

-Is a tool, you can obtain SSL certificates from different authorities with.
+Is a tool, you can obtain SSL certificates from *Let's Encrypt* with.
-You can find it `here`_ or via your Linux package manager.
+You can find it `here`_ or possibly via your Linux package manager.

 It will ask you some questions, and very easily directly install and configure your preferred web server software.
 I've used it very easily with ``nginx``.